Setting the Stage

 Carol Ann: No, I didn’t feel like I could.
 I wasn’t supposed to be a sexual being or want sex for the sake of pleasure.
 Sex was an act of love and not about pleasure.
 This is how good girls are supposed to be.
 I was interested in finding a husband and these men wouldn’t want a woman for a wife that was so focused on sex.
 They wanted to marry a good girl.

-Michael: This tug of war between the “good girl” and “sexy girl” is something we all struggle with.
+Michael: This tug of war between the “good girl” and “sexy girl” is something men and women struggle with.
 I wrote a bit on this in a paper called Hestia vs. Aphrodite: Cognitive Dissonance.
 This is something that is very real and tough for women (and men) to successfully navigate.
 So, earlier you mentioned an association with penis size to heightened sexuality.
 You have obviously seen DeMarcus nude, were you happy with what you found?

 Carol Ann: Oh yes, wow!
 The first time I saw DeMarcus naked, I was absolutely mesmerized.
 I felt overwhelmed yet so appreciative to have the opportunity to be in the presence of such a magnificent specimen.
-My husband has a penis.
 DeMarcus didn’t have a penis, he had a large, strong, veiny cock with a plump purplish head possessing a large ridge.
 My heart and my lady parts tingled with desire.
 His rich, dark cock commanded my absolute attention and desire!

 Michael: Mmmm, that was a really hot visual.
 Tell me more about sex with DeMarcus?

 Carol Ann: That turned you on?
 Good!
 I have to keep reminding myself that these things also excite you.
-I would actually love to interview you sometime.
+I would actually love to interview you sometime, ha!

 Michael: You are so sweet and sexy, thank you.
 As you have seen, I write plenty about my thoughts on this topic and cuckolding throughout my blog.
 There are a lot more men and women than you might suspect that are turned on by this subject.
 Why don’t you indulge us all and share a bit your experience with De Marcus.